 Hiring a birth photographer frees up your partner or support person to focus on their most important job for that day - to be there for you, to encourage you, to bring you ice chips, to hold your hand.
 They've got quite a lot of duties during labor and delivery -- don't give them the added stress of trying to handle a camera too.

 A professional birth photographer has the expertise and the equipment to be able to work in tight quarters and with tricky lighting in order to capture all of the details and fleeting moments of the day.
 The end result will be your child's birth story told in beautiful, touching, high-quality images.
 You won't have to worry about missing out on anything -- it will all be there for you to look back on afterwards and share with your children as they grow up.
 Each family is unique and each birth has a story behind it.
 It would be an honor for me to be there to document yours.
 I promise you will never regret having those moments captured.

 How much does birth photography cost?

-I am now booking for births with due dates in the second half of 2019 and first half of 2020.
-My current rate for births is $800.
+I am now booking for births with due dates in 2022.
+My current rate for births is $900.
 This rate is good for births occurring within a 30 mile radius of Jackson.
 This is a flat rate so all photos and unlimited hours of coverage are covered with this one fee.
 You will not pay extra for anything listed in the package.
-I do offer an optional add-on of a 2-minute birth story highlight slideshow for $100.
+I do offer an optional add-on of a 2-minute birth story highlight slideshow for $50.